 “I’ve worked in the private sector.
 They expect results.”

-Show results in every section of your retail manager CV.
+Show results in every section of your store manager CV.

-Can’t show a 4.0 in your education CV section?
+Can’t show First Honours in your education CV section?
 That’s okay.
 List other achievements that demonstrate key skills.

 This store manager CV sample shows how: